housecurve/housecurve.github.io/docs/manual/plot_setup.md

 ### Average
 Average mode is used to capture how an audio system sounds in a listening area.
 Use this mode when tuning the audio system to match a target curve.
 Measurements are included in an average as they are collected.
 The average measurement is displayed in bold green.
 Individual measurements will appear in faded green.

+HouseCurve applies averaging suitable for equalization and time alignment.
+Decibel averaging is used for magnitudes.
+Vector averaging is used for phase.
+Arithmetic averaging is used for group delay.

 ### History
 History mode is used to see the effect of an adjustment from a single microphone location.
 Use this mode for initial audio system setup, such as speaker position or time alignment.
 The most recent measurement is displayed in bold green.
 Older measurements appear in green and are faded according to age.